-Is varied from one area to another; has shades of tan, brown or black, or is sometimes white, red, or blue.
+The spot has varying colors from one area to the next, such as shades of tan, brown or black, or areas of white, red, or blue.

-Melanomas are usually greater than 6mm (the size of a pencil eraser) when diagnosed, but they can be smaller.
+While melanomas are usually greater than 6 millimeters, or about the size of a pencil eraser, when diagnosed, they can be smaller.